h2oai/h2o-llmstudio/README.md

 ## Data Format
 H2O LLM studio expects a csv file with at least two columns, one being the instruct column, the other being the answer that the model should generate.
-You can also provide an extra validation dataframe using the same format or use an automatic train/validation split to evaluate the model performacen.
+You can also provide an extra validation dataframe using the same format or use an automatic train/validation split to evaluate the model performance.

 During an experiment you can adapt the data representation with the following settings